 Duties of the authors

 Originality and plagiarism.
 The author is obliged to submit for publication unpublished and original papers in their entirety and to quote all the texts used.
 It is admitted sending research already submitted to the Color Conference, organised by the same publisher of the journal, provided that they are rewritten respecting the standards required by the journal, and these articles will be subject to the peer-review.
-The Editorial Associate reserves the right to verify the originality of the paper received by anti-plagiarism computer systems.
+The Associate Editor reserves the right to verify the originality of the paper received by anti-plagiarism computer systems.

 Multiple publications.
 The author is committed not to send the same item to more than one journal.
 Proposing simultaneously the same text in more than a journal constitutes an unethical behaviour